7H28J/Minimal-Tumblr/README.md

 + Added Boolean for disabling right clicking
 + Default font size is now 11 (small mode is an option 8px).
 + Default width is 500 (small mode is an option, 400px).
++ Lightbox works for Single Posts along with Photosets now.

 + Tidied up the code, made it easier to understand and change.